dtutila/blockchain-developer-bootcamp-final-project/avoiding_common_attacks.md

 ## SWC-104 Unchecked Call Return Value
 The return value of `call` function is checked with a `require` in NFTSplitter contract.

-## SWC-101 Integer Overflow and Underflow
-SafeMath is implemented in

 ## SWC-112  Delegatecall to Untrusted Callee
 A NFTSplitterProxy instance will only use the  address of the NFTSplitter deployed contract that was passed as parameter during the proxy creation.